utPLSQL/utPLSQL/CONTRIBUTING.md

 export ORACLE_PWD=oracle # Adjust your local SYS password
 ```

-**Download utPLSQL release sources and utplsq-cli**
+### Download utPLSQL release sources and utplsq-cli

-_The below script is fetching latest release version from utPLSQL repository.
-Latest release version is used for self-testing._
+The below script is fetching latest release version from utPLSQL repository.
+Latest release version is used for self-testing.
 ```bash
 development/refresh_sources.sh
 ```

-**Setup local database for utPLSQL development**
+### Setup local database for utPLSQL development

 ```bash
 development/install.sh
 ```

-That's it!
+### That's it

 You now have the following:
 - sources from `develop` branch of your fork of utPLSQL repository in `utPLSQL/ut3_latest_release` directory
 - sources from `master` branch of utPLSQL/utPLSQL repository in `utPLSQL/ut3_latest_release` directory
 - binaries of `utplsql-cli` in `utPLSQL/utPLSQL-cli` directory